 The duties of the Laboratory Certification office can be divided into three major areas of responsibility.
 First is the evaluation of laboratories that analyze water subject to the regulations under the North Carolina Drinking Water Act.
 Second is the evaluation of laboratories and analysts that test milk under the Grade A Pasteurized Milk Ordinance.
 Third, Laboratory Certification provides consultation and guidance to laboratories analyzing milk or water, and provides training through seminars and workshops.
-Click here to Contact the Certification Office.

 The U.S. Public Health Services (PHS) recognized at the turn of the century the importance of milk in the diet of persons of all ages, as well as milk’s potential to be a carrier of disease.
 In 1924, the PHS developed a model regulation incorporating sanitation control measures for handling, pasteurization, and distribution of milk and milk products.
 Since its original publication this code, now titled the Grade A Pasteurized Milk Ordinance (PMO), has been revised numerous times to incorporate new knowledge of public health practices.
 Dairy plants and analysts involved in microbiological and drug screening of milk are evaluated by the Laboratory Evaluation Officer for compliance with the PMO.
-Click here for Information on the Milk Program.
+See information on the Milk Program.

 Natural and manmade radiation levels in air, water, milk, food and other substances are currently monitored in this area.
 Samples must be submitted through a local health department, a public water system, the Divisions of Environmental Health, Solid Waste Management or Radiation Protection.
 Screening tests include Gross alpha and Gross beta activities.
 Additionally, more specific tests may be required depending on the results of the screen.
 More than 50 gamma emitters can be analyzed by this laboratory.